wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     (5) On hearing the appeal the court may confirm, cancel, or vary the notice as it thinks fit.

-    (6) Any person who fails to comply with the requirements of a notice given under this section commits an offence and is liable on summary conviction to a fine not exceeding $500\.
+    (6) Any person who fails to comply with the requirements of a notice given under this section commits an offence and is liable on conviction to a fine not exceeding $500\.

     Compare: 1981 No 35 [s 128][227]